Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 ONE WEEK TRAVEL ITINERARY IN THE GALAPAGOS

 Considering the amount of wildlife, history, and geology that the Galapagos offer, one week is quite tight.
-However, I understand that we have such little time for our vacations and we would like to have a taste of everything.
+However, I understand that we have so little time for our vacations, and we would like to have a taste of everything.

 Day 1 – Arrival in Santa Cruz ( Baltra Island)